ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 -   `path` – The absolute path to the file.
 -   `format` – The file format.
 All the formats described in “[Formats](../../../interfaces/formats.md#formats)” are supported.

-When dictionary with `Local file` source is created via DDL command (`CREATE DICTIONARY ...`), source of the dictionary have to be located in `user_files` directory, to prevent DB users accessing arbitrary file on ClickHouse node.
+When dictionary with source `FILE` is created via DDL command (`CREATE DICTIONARY ...`), the source file needs to be located in `user_files` directory, to prevent DB users accessing arbitrary file on ClickHouse node.

 ## Executable File {#dicts-external_dicts_dict_sources-executable}